LLNL/sundials/doc/cvode/guide/source/Usage/index.rst

 error message to the error handler function.
 All error return values are negative, so the test ``flag < 0`` will catch all errors.

-The optional input calls can, unless otherwise noted, be executed in any order.
-However, if the user's program calls either :c:func:`CVodeSetErrFile` or :c:func:`CVodeSetErrHandlerFn`, then that call should appear first, in order to take effect for any later error message.
-Finally, a call to an ``CVodeSet***`` function can, unless otherwise noted, be made at any time from the user's calling program and, if successful, takes effect immediately.

 .. _CVODE.Usage.CC.optional_input.optin_main: